-COVID-19: Innovations in Nutrition Programming to Address Food Insecurity
+COVID-19: Innovations in Nutrition Programs to Address Food Insecurity

 June 4 | 1:00 – 2:00 p.m.
 EST

-Tens of millions of Americas have lost their jobs as a result of the COVID-19 Pandemic.
-Among the public health challenges that accompanies this devastating loss of employment is an alarming increase in food insecurity.
+Among the public health challenges that accompany the devastating loss of employment for tens of millions of Americans as a result of the COVID-19 Pandemic is an alarming increase in food insecurity.
 The USDA’s most recent food security report, published in September of 2019, indicated that 37.2 million Americans were food insecure.
 However, Feeding America, the nation’s largest domestic hunger-relief organization, estimates that the COVID-19 pandemic will force an additional 17.1 million Americans into food insecurity.
 In addition, the closure of schools has put children who rely on school meals at greater risk for increased food insecurity.
 In response to these challenges, governments are adapting their current nutrition programs and exploring innovative ways to help feed the vulnerable during the pandemic.

 This webinar will provide you with: